Bloodhound Gang: Hard-Off and singles (2008–2016)

+Hiatus and reissues (2016–present)

 In July 2016, MVD Audio reissued Hooray for Boobies on blue vinyl; One Fierce Beer Coaster followed on yellow vinyl that September.
 Both releases were limited to 1,500 copies.

 In an interview with the German site KinKats on March 4, 2017, Hasselhoff joked that the Bloodhound Gang would only reform and tour if Donald Trump was impeached.
 When asked in another interview later in 2017 about the current status of the group, he stated that he was unsure if they still existed, but added that he would still be considered a member.

 On March 27, 2020, a 20th anniversary vinyl reissue of Hooray for Boobies, including remixes, was released.

 In July 2023, Pop said that he is still working on making Bloodhound Gang music, with new songs in development.

 In October 2024, Hasselhoff posted a video to his Instagram account implying that the Bloodhound Gang would return and mockingly claiming that the band's return would be bigger news than the Oasis reunion, Linkin Park Scientology controversy, Dave Grohl infidelity scandal, and Sean Combs sexual misconduct allegations.

 In July 2025, Pop posted a series of images to his X account, revealing that the band had begun recording demos with Adam "The Yin" Perry and Daniel P. Carter for the upcoming new album at a studio in Malta.